SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Linear Algebra Package

 The next problem we address is the inversion or solution of a linear equation

 where $U$ and $\mathbf{b}$ are given MPO and MPS, and our goal is to find an MPS $\mathbf{x}$ that approximates the solution.
-SeeMPS offers three families of solvers, all of which essentially handle the minimization $\mathrm{argmin}_\mathbf{x}\Vert{U\mathbf{x}-\mathbf{b}}\Vert^2$ using either high-level iterations known from numerical analysis (Sects.~\ref{sec:CGS} and \ref{sec:GMRES}), or the optimization DMRG algorithm introduced before (Sect.~\ref{sec:DMRG-solve}).
+SeeMPS offers three families of solvers, all of which essentially handle the minimization $\mathrm{argmin}_\mathbf{x}\Vert{U\mathbf{x}-\mathbf{b}}\Vert^2$ using either high-level iterations known from numerical analysis (Sects.~\ref{sec:CGS} and \ref{sec:GMRES}), or the optimization DMRG algorithm introduced before (Sect.~\ref{sec:DMRG-solve}). \jj{In practice, CGS is the natural choice for Hermitian or symmetric $U$, while BICGS and GMRES handle general non-Hermitian operators; the DMRG-based solver, in turn, is a versatile all-round option that often performs well---including for the linear systems and PDE problems addressed here---by exploiting the variational MPS structure directly.}